NuGet/Home/proposed/2021/PackageNamespaces.md

 </config>
 ```

-The strict flag provides a source pinning behavior by nature in which one namespace is allowed per package source.
+The strict flag provides a source pinning behavior by nature in which one package source is allowed per unique namespace.
 Entering a strict mode will provide users an error experience when there are namespace conflicts to which a user will be able to resolve by defining one namespace per package source configuration.

+Additionally there may be different modes for namespaces such as:

+- `fullySpecified` - Any package id must be in one or more matching namespace declarations
+- `singleSource` - No package id may match more than one feed (based on precedence rules)

 An error for this experience might look like: